tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/junit.md

 The requirements to create a test method are that it must be annotated with @Test, be public, take no arguments, and return void.

-JUnit creates a new instance of the test class before invoking each @Test method.
+JUnit creates a new instance of the test class before invoking each test method annotated with `@Test`.
 This helps provide independence between test methods and avoids unintentional side effects in the test code.
 Because each test method runs on a new test class instance, we can’t reuse instance variable values across test methods.

 Assert methods with two value parameters follow a pattern worth memorizing: the first parameter (A in the table) is the expected value, and the second parameter (B in the table) is the actual value.